Genius Hub

 - alias: "GeniusHub CH State Change Alert"

-trigger:
+- trigger: state

 entity_id: binary_sensor.dual_channel_receiver_2_1

-- service: notify.pushbullet_notifier
+- action: notify.pushbullet_notifier

 data: